chapel-lang/chapel/doc/rst/language/spec/expressions.rst

 the zippered case :ref:`Zippered_Promotion`.

 .. index::
-   single: for;filtering predicates
+   single: for; filtering predicates
-   single: expressions;for;filtering predicates
+   single: expressions; for with filtering predicate
 .. _Filtering_Predicates_For:

 Filtering Predicates in For Expressions